Skip to main content

 Compliance-led payout controls

-Replace ad-hoc finance pauses with reason-coded holds tied to engagement state.
+Replace ad-hoc finance pauses with reason-coded holds tied to W-8BEN status, classification, and signed agreements.

-Apply consistent hold rules across markets while honoring jurisdiction overlays.
+Apply consistent hold rules across every market while honoring jurisdiction-specific overlays.

 Audit-driven finance reviews